casper-network/docs/source/docs/casper/dapp-dev-guide/sdkspec/types_chain.md

 ## JsonEraReport {#jsonerareport}

-Equivocation and reward information to be included in the terminal block.
+Equivocation and reward information to be included in the terminal Block.

 Required Parameters: